 Grant Rawdin is Founder and CEO of Wescott.
-He founded the firm in 1987, which grew from the tax, business and estate services he provided to clients at Duane Morris LLP, a venerable AMLaw 100 law firm.
-Grant is an attorney, an accountant and a Certified Financial Planner™ and has served as advisor to many businesses, providing strategic, ongoing, and merger and acquisition advice.
+Wescott grew from the tax, business and estate services he provided to clients at Duane Morris LLP, a venerable AMLaw 100 law firm; Wescott was founded in 1987.
+Grant is an attorney, an accountant and a Certified Financial Planner™ and has served as advisor to many businesses and families.
 He is admitted to both the Pennsylvania and New Jersey Bars.

-Grant and Wescott are recognized as leading the investment and financial planning industry in innovation, growth and size.
-They are ranked #30 by Barron’s in their 2019 Top 100 Independent Advisors in the U.S. and have recently been inducted to the Barron’s Hall of Fame for being included in their Top 100 ranking for 10 years.
-Wescott is also proud to be ranked #3 in Pennsylvania by Barron’s in their 2019 Top 1,200 Financial Advisors by State.
-Most recently, CNBC ranked Wescott #77 in their 2019 Top 100 Financial Advisory Firms.
-His articles, research and advice have been regularly featured in scores of national, local, popular and industry publications.
-In addition, he is a frequent speaker on a variety of issues at national conferences.
+Grant and Wescott are recognized as a leader in the wealth management industry for its innovation, growth and size.
+They are ranked by Barron’s in their 2019 Top 100 Independent Advisors in the U.S. and have recently been inducted to the Barron’s Hall of Fame for being included in their Top 100 ranking for 10 years.
+Wescott is proud to be ranked #1 in Pennsylvania by Barron’s in their 2020 Top 1,200 Financial Advisors by State.
+CNBC has also ranked Wescott in their 2019 CNBC Top 100 Financial Advisory Firms, and Forbes ranked the firm #4 in Pennsylvania on their Forbes Best-In-State Wealth Advisors 2020.
+Grant is a frequent writer and commentator, featured in national, local, popular and industry publications.
+In addition, he regularly speaks on a variety of topics at national conferences.

 Grant is a member of the Fidelity Clearing & Custody RIA Segment Advisor Council and has served on the Charles Schwab and Co., Inc. Institutional Advisory Board.
-A founding member of the Advisory Council of the CFP Board Center for Financial Planning, he has served as a leader of many financial and legal professional organizations over the years.
-Grant currently serves as a member of the Board of Visitors of the Temple University Beasley School of Law, and as President of the Law School Foundation.
-He was inducted into Temple University’s Gallery of Success, an elite group of alumni who have established notable careers in their fields of study.
+He is a founding and current member of the Advisory Council of the CFP Board Center for Financial Planning, focusing on Diversity and Inclusion, Talent Pipeline and Knowledge for Practice.
+He also serves as a member of the Board of Visitors of the Temple University Beasley School of Law, a U.S. News & Reports Top 50 law school and as President of the Temple University Law School Foundation.
+He was inducted into Temple University’s Hall of Success, highlighting alumni who have established notable careers in their fields of study.